August 9, 2021 by Daniel F Dickinson6 minutes

 Add a line as below:

 matches your hostname.
-If your hostname were mail.example.com
+If your hostname were mail.example.com, then it should

 contain AuthservID mail.example.com